Nakajima Kikka: Design and development

-After the Japanese military attaché in Germany witnessed trials of the Messerschmitt Me 262 in 1942, the Imperial Japanese Navy issued a request to Nakajima to develop a similar aircraft to be used as a fast attack aircraft.
-Requirements included being built largely with unskilled labor, and that the wings should fold.
-This would enable the aircraft to be hidden in tunnels and aircraft shelters around Japan as the navy began to prepare for the defense of the home islands.
-Nakajima designers Kenichi Matsumura and Kazuo Ohno laid out an aircraft that bore just a superficial resemblance to the Me 262.
+In September 1944, the Imperial Japanese Navy issued a request to Nakajima to develop a similar aircraft that would be suitable for use as a fast attack aircraft.
+Performance stipulations included a maximum speed of at least 430 miles per hour, an operational range of no less than 125 miles, and the ability to carry a single 1,100-pound bomb as well as a pair of rocket-assisted take-off (RATO) booster units.
+Further requirements included the airframe being built largely with unskilled labor, and that it should have foldable wings.
+The latter feature would enable the aircraft to be hidden in tunnels and aircraft shelters around Japan as the nation was preparing for the defense of the home islands.
+Nakajima designers Kenichi Matsumura and Kazuo Ohno produced an aircraft that bore only a superficial resemblance to the Me 262.